Scalable Samsung codec and AAC

 The Galaxy Buds Plus are the perfect AirPods alternative for Android users.

-Qualcomm True Wireless Stereo Plus isn’t supported, something we’ve seen from competitors like 1More, but connection strength is reliable and latency is nearly imperceptible.
+Qualcomm True Wireless Stereo Plus isn’t supported, but connection strength is reliable and latency is nearly imperceptible.
+This was further improve with software version R175XXU0ATH7, which improved stability and reliability.
 The Samsung Galaxy Buds Plus initially promised Bluetooth multipoint connectivity to two Bluetooth 5.0 devices, but the company covertly removed any mention of this from the official product page.
 When asked about future support, a Samsung representative simply iterated that it is not currently available.

 As of an updated released on April 27, 2020, users benefit from automatic Ambient Sound mode, direct access to Spotify, and Microsoft Swift for quick switching between Windows 10 PCs and mobile devices.
 This update makes the Samsung Galaxy Buds very enticing, as direct Spotify access was initially thought to be relegated to the Buds Plus.
 Surely there are still reasons to upgrade, namely for the improved microphone quality and battery life.